simeononsecurity/simeononsecurity.ch/content/articles/top-10-essential-tools-for-building-your-own-pc/index.en.md

 Top 10 Essential Tools for Building Your Own PC
 ===============================================

 Building your own PC can be a rewarding experience, allowing you to customize every aspect of your machine to meet your specific needs.
-However, it can also be a daunting task, especially if you are new to the world of PC building.
+However, it can also be a daunting task, especially if you're new to the world of PC building.
 To help you get started, here are the top 10 essential tools that you will need to build your own PC.

-### Key Takeaways
+### main points

 * Choosing the right processor is crucial for determining the performance of your PC.
 * The motherboard is the foundation of your PC and determines the compatibility of other components.